AdityaVernekar/xpensr/README.md

-An App to track your expenses and save
+An App to track your expenses and save.

 Npm Packages used:
 1. React-Redux
 2. Moment